This Handbook About Indigo Dyeing Is a Must-Have for Any Denimhead

 As we did a Q&A about denim and indigo, I was blown away by just how much Douglas knows about indigo dyeing.
 That’s when he told me he was working on a book on the topic together with his partner, Kerstin Neumüller.

-That book, titled ‘En Handbok Om Indigo‘ (a handbook about indigo), was published in March last year, in Swedish.
+That book, titled ‘En Handbok Om Indigo’ (a handbook about indigo), was published in March last year, in Swedish.
 As the title suggests, it’s a guidebook.
 Specifically, it focuses on indigo dyeing recipes.
-This summer, the book is published in English, and I got in touch with Kerstin and Douglas to find out more about it.
+This summer, the book was published in English, and I got in touch with Kerstin and Douglas to find out more about it.

 Thomas: There are a few books about indigo published already.
 How does your book differ from what’s out there?